elastic/connectors/docs/DEVELOPING.md

 ### Availability and prerequisites

-⚠️ _Currently, this connector is available in **beta** starting in 8.8_.
-Features in beta are subject to change and are not covered by the service level agreement (SLA) of features that have reached general availability (GA).

-Elastic versions 8.6.0+ are compatible with Elastic connector frameworks.
-Your deployment must include the Elasticsearch, Kibana, and Enterprise Search services.
+This connector is available as a **connector client** from the **Python connectors framework**.
+To use this connector, satisfy all [connector client requirements](https://www.elastic.co/guide/en/enterprise-search/master/build-connector.html).

+This connector is in **beta** and is subject to change.
+The design and code is less mature than official GA features and is being provided as-is with no warranties.
+Beta features are not subject to the support SLA of official GA features.

+### Usage

+To use this connector as a **connector client**, use the **build a connector** workflow.
+See [Connector clients and frameworks](https://www.elastic.co/guide/en/enterprise-search/master/build-connector.html).

+For additional operations, see [Usage](https://www.elastic.co/guide/en/enterprise-search/master/connectors-usage.html).

+### Compatibility

 Jira versions 7 or later are compatible with Elastic connector frameworks.